DrummerDee/DrummerDee/README.md

 - 🌱 I’m currently learning Data Structures and Redux

-- 🤝 I’m looking for help with HLS JS and AWS
+- 🤝 I’m looking for help with Bootstrap and AWS

 - 💬 Ask me about my transition from healthcare, interest in music, or my love of books.